uheerme/looset-landing/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Left
-  headline: Looset Diagrams helps you to <strong>understand the code</strong> you
+  headline: "- Visualize how your whole system is affected when doing specific changes;<br>-
-    work with by giving more than just text colored in an editor and showing a <strong>graph of call references</strong>.<br>- Visualize how your whole system is affected when doing specific changes;<br>- Improve communication by showing how the product evolved over time;<br>- Estimate how long tasks will take by understanding their complexity.
+    Improve communication by showing how the product evolved over time;<br>- Estimate how long tasks will take by understanding their complexity."
   content: ''
   media:
     alt_text: not yet